 Roxana-Ioana and Petru (2017) say this is because first, IR is based on integrated thinking and promotes an emphasis on internal processes to understand the needs and interests of different stakeholders.
 Companies that use IR for reporting are better able to communicate the company's overall performance.
-Second, the connectivity of financial information and non-financial information including looking into the future, which is embedded in IR can improve corporate governance.
-Third, IR can help identify opportunities and risks for the business and facilitates better risk management.
-IR describes the information that is more aligned with the needs of stakeholders for better decisions and actions, for better allocation of capital and resources.
-On top of that, IR is a good way for better corporate governance (Roxana-Ioana and Petru, 2017).
+Second, the connectivity of financial information and non-financial information including looking into tlooking into

 Pavlopoulos et al. (2017) say that the higher the level of implementation of IR, the more effective corporate governance, however, in the case of a concrete family company, the "independence" of directors as part of corporate governance may disappear, thereby reducing the positive relationship with IR.
-This is because independent directors can be greatly influenced by family owners, and even by personal ties or close relationships.
+This is because independent directors can be greatly influenced by family owners and even by personal ties or close relationships.
 Pavlopoulos et al. (2019) say that regardless of the voluntary nature of IR, audit committees and nominations in corporate governance are accountable to investors for monitoring financial, non-financial, and IR information.
 IR that is disclosed to stakeholders will make the company's board more transparent and trustworthy by investors.
 According to IIRC (2011), the level of disclosure within a company will determine how the board as part of corporate governance will conduct oversight and risk management.